 Minnesota Vikings vs. Green Bay Packers

-The Minnesota Vikings look to jump start their season as they host their NFC North rivals, the undefeated and defending Super Bowl Champion Green Bay Packers.
-The Packers are -9.5 favorites over the Vikings with an over/under point total set at 47.5.
+The Minnesota Vikings and the Green Bay Packers face off on NFL Sunday Night Football in a NFC North rivalry game.
+The Packers are -9.5 point favorites over the Vikings with an over/under point total set at 46.5.